Category: Musings

 But at least twice a year things shift for those in the wild.
 They must know something is different.
 One day patterns in the world shifts, one day the world wakes up earlier, goes to bed earlier.
 For no apparent reason.
 The sound of traffic, the smells, the lights, the movement of humans, the activity, all the same, all shifted.

-And these animals, birds, squirrels, rodents, that only live a couple of short years, well, their whole lives must feel like the length of whole lives if you catch what I mean.
-Their perception of time must be based on that yard stick.
+And these animals, birds, squirrels, rodents, that only live a couple of short years, (well, their whole lives must still feel like the length of whole lives if you catch what I mean).
+Their perception of time must be based on that yard stick of time.
 That means that it’s only a few times in their lifetime that these things shift.
 Mysterious events.
 And I think about this, because I am captured by mysterious events.
-Because I like how magic is all around us if only you think about it differently.
+Because I like how magic is all around us if only you think about things differently.

 Why now, why today, the robins must wonder.
 What else is going to happen?